 Through the implementation of local creative activities, CJCU not only promotes the international exchange, connects with other universities which participate in the plan of roots and shoots in the world, and increases the environmental care and international mobility of students and residents.
 On the other hand, Yunus Social Business Center was established in 2017.
 It is the first social business center named after Dr. Muhammad Yunus, a Nobel Peace Prize laureate, in southern Taiwan, but also the second one in our country.
 Dr. Yunus is improving the plight of poor for a long time and those attempts and practices he did have been getting widespread attention and responses around the world.
 In order to develop students to have international mobility and vision, CJCU have developed official connections with universities in many countries, such as Hong Kong, Macao, Indonesia, Malaysia, Vietnam, Philippines, Thailand and other countries before New Southbound Policy.
 CJCU sings the contracts of sister schools with universities in these countries, and has a Joint Dual-degree with Queensland University of Technology.
 The program provides the degree to abroad students.

 Under the leadership of the board of directors and president, all faculty members and students have worked together in each stage of CJCU from preparation, establishment to renaming, enthusiastically running the school, establishing systems and creating features.
-As of academic year 2018, CJCU has 9 colleges, namely the College of Management, College of Health Science, College of Humanities and Social Sciences, School of Information and Design, College of Continuing Education, School of Theology, International College of Practice and Education for the Environment, International School of Business and School of Safety and Health Sciences; in total there are 53 bachelors programs, 16 masters programs, and 1 doctoral program.
-In the 25 years since CJCU was founded, the number of students has grown from 134 to over 10,000.
+As of academic year 2019, CJCU has 10 colleges, namely College of Management, College of Health Sciences, College of Humanities and Social Sciences, School of Information and Design, College of Continuing Education , School of Theology, International College of Practice and Education for the Environment, International School of Business, School of Safety and Health Sciences, College of Final Arts, and School of Liberal Arts Education ; in total there are 55 bachelors programs, 20 masters programs, and 1 doctoral program.
+In the 26 years since CJCU was founded, the number of students has grown from 134 to over 10,000.

 All members of CJCU can identify with the founding principles, and respond to the holy calling to carry on past heritage and open up the future, striving to cultivate elite talent for higher education, so as to achieve the ideal and mission of CJCU.
 With regard to educational goals, CJCU aims to establish a campus with freedom, democracy, diversity, and an open academic atmosphere; to reveal paths for lifelong learning; to cultivate outstanding youth with critical thinking, adaptability to innovation, excellent leadership, forward-looking and broad perspectives, in hopes that they will become highly qualified intellectuals and modern citizens who have universal love, righteousness, service and dedication.
 This is the ideal and glory of “holistic education” CJCU strives to achieve, and we believe that it is the fruit that will be yielded under the nourishment provided by the Gospel.